 I'd like to put this podcast out more frequently, but I can't do that on my own.
 It requires too much time I don't have.
 I enjoy the process, so it doesn't feel like work, but it does take plenty of time to generate the good content we want to have on the Wow!
 Signal.

-I also want more than my voice and views involved, and I would like the interviews to be more of a roundtable than a two-way conversation.
-The long term goal is a weekly podcast, and I hope to achieve that goal by the start of Season 4.
+I also want more than my voice and views involved, and I would like the guest segments to be more of a roundtable than a two-way conversation.

 What I really need, is one more co-host/co-producer who is willing to commit some time and energy into making the Wow!
-Signal podcast both better and more frequent - someone who can commit to taking the lead on at least four full-length episodes a year.
+Signal podcast both better and more frequent - someone who can commit to taking the lead on producing several hours of good content per year.

 Here is an idea of the work involved, which would be split roughly evenly between all hosts: